OK Google, your Neato vacuum voice control is way better than Alexa

 Still, Google does offer more ways to control Neato robots compared with the matching Amazon Alexa skill.
 Want to set Neato on a vacuuming schedule?
 No problem.
 Just say, "OK Google, ask Neato Robot to set schedule every Wednesday at 11 a.m."
 You can swap in the specific day and time you'd like or choose "every weekday" or "weekend".

 Google's voice control skills seem pretty sweet.
-Of course even the best voice command AI can't stop a robot vacuums from getting stuck on a shag rug.
+Of course even the best voice command AI can't stop a robot vacuum from getting stuck on a shag rug.